- Shortness of Breath

 Rent and utility assistance when funds are available.
 Must be an Ames resident.
 Documents required: Rental assistance needs photo ID, lease/rental agreement with landlord's information.
 Utility assistance needs a utility bill.
 Call (515) 232-2765 or email email@example.com.

+Utility assistance - one time payment.
 LiHEAP funds are still available.
-The LiHEAP program regularly runs until the end of April but the state is extending the moratorium protection from April 1 to May 1.
-Families that apply and are approved will be protected from disconnection until May 1.
+The LiHEAP program regularly runs until the end of April but the state is extending the moratorium of protection to June 30.
+Families must apply and be approved.
 Assistance is by phone only, please call 515-956-3333.

 St. Patrick's "Good Samaritan" Financial Assistance Program (Nevada, IA)

-515-233-3567 / cari.mcpartland@USC.salvationarmy.org -All assistance is by appointment only.
+515-233-3567 / cari.mcpartland@USC.salvationarmy.org - Rent/utility/other emergency assistance.
+All assistance is by appointment only.
 Starting Monday, March 30 clients can call to schedule phone interviews for homelessness prevention dollars.

 In addition to the usual providers of emergency basic services, the following organizations are offering financial support during this time: